Get insider access

 See our review

-If you don't need Thunderbolt support like on the LG 40WP95C-W and find the ASUS ProArt Display PA279CRV too expensive, consider a cheaper monitor like the Dell S2722QC, which often goes on sale too.
-It has a smaller USB hub than the ASUS, as it has two USB-A ports and a single USB-C port, which is the main trade-off for getting something cheaper.
-It supports DisplayPort Alt Mode and power delivery of up to 65W, which is still enough power to charge smaller laptops but isn't enough to charge power-hungry laptops.
+If you find the Dell U2723QE too expensive, consider a cheaper and lower-end option like the Dell S2722QC, which often goes on sale too.
+It has a smaller USB hub than the U2723QE, as it has two USB-A ports and a single USB-C port.
+However, it doesn't have a KVM switch, which is the main trade-off for getting something cheaper.
+That said, it still supports DisplayPort Alt Mode and power delivery of up to 65W, which is still enough power to charge smaller laptops but isn't enough to charge power-hungry laptops.

 See our review